antecedent/patchwork/README.md

 	# Expect no calls to Cache::filter with any other arguments:
 	p\filter("Cache::filter", p\expect(0));

-The filter returned by `Patchwork\expect` counts how many calls it intercepts, and if that number does not fall into the expected range, it throws a `Patchwork\Exceptions\UnmetCallCountExpectation` exception.
-Note, however, that this might not happen until all references to this filter are lost.
+The filter returned by `Patchwork\expect` counts how many calls it intercepts, and if that number does not fall into the prespecified range, it throws a `Patchwork\Exceptions\UnmetCallCountExpectation` exception.
+Note, however, that this might not happen until all references to this filter have been lost.

 ### PHPUnit Integration